FumeiYoruu/CAIS_Winter_Fake_News_Detection/README.md

 ### Model

-The model reached 100% accuracy on both the training and validation set with 100% recall and precision as well.
+The model reached about 100% accuracy on both the training and validation set with about 100% recall and precision as well.
 The results demonstrate that the model is extremely capable of the task.

 ### Discussion